Akaten/gscatter-js/README.md

 This repo is for developer.

-You can use it to interact with chrome gscatter extension, check [here](https://github.com/gxchain/ScatterWebExtension).
+You can use it to interact with user in chrome by [chrome gscatter extension](https://github.com/gxchain/ScatterWebExtension), or in blockcity (haven't prepared yet), which support in box.